NREL/fastsim/fastsim/docs/README.md

 # Installation

-## Rust
-1. Assuming you've [installed rust](https://www.rust-lang.org/tools/install), within the same python environment, run `pip install maturin`.
-1. _Optional_: Within the top folder of this repo (which contains the rust `src/` folder), run `cargo test --release` to build and run the tests.
-1. In the same folder, you should now be able to run `maturin devlop --release`, which will enable the tests that use rust to run.
-You should also now be able to run `fastsim/docs/demo.py` through the first plot (and maybe beyond).

 ## Python
 First, clone the repository from GitHub if you don't already have a local copy of the FASTSim package files: